0neghost/dosh-pool/README.md

 Use redis-commander or any other redis GUI interface for convenience.
 If you are familiar with redis-cli then you should be alright.

+Use forever to keep pool running in background.

 IMPORTANT: Customize the content inside the website directory before publishing.

 #### 2) Configuration